Student Profiles

 Supervisor: Mariam Pirbhai

-Alek is a PhD student researching the intersections between American crime fiction narratives and the limited series in the age of internet streaming.
+Alek is a PhD candidate researching the intersections between American crime fiction narratives and the limited series in the age of internet streaming.
 The cable-network and broadcast-network models that dominated Western television have been superseded by internet streaming platforms like Netflix, Hulu, and Amazon over the last decade, vastly changing both crime narratives and the television medium.
-Expanded runtimes, narrative pacing, accessibility, advertising or lack thereof, changes in spectatorship, and increasingly explicit content previously seen only in the sanctum of the cinema have influenced new crime narratives published to these platforms.
+Such changes include expanded runtimes, narrative pacing, accessibility, advertising or lack thereof, new forms of spectatorship, and increasingly explicit content previously seen only in the sanctum of the cinema.
 He will investigate the resurgence of the limited series and explore how it grapples with notions of seriality as a stepping stone toward the influence of internet streaming platforms on television production, aesthetics, and narrative form through works of American crime fiction.

-Historically intertwined with the crime genre, issues of gender, race, class, social justice, and criminality as they surface in new crime series of the last decade will also be explored in the context of the anonymity of social media and its facilitation of instant connections between criminals, victims, and law enforcement.
-Importantly, these narratives reflect how the crime genre both exploits and reassures a public obsessed with systemic problems, from police brutality to the Black Lives Matter movement, from COVID-19 to the January 6th insurrection in Washington.
+The study will also explore issues historically intertwined with the crime genre, such as gender, race, class, social justice, and criminality, as they surface in new crime series of the last decade in the context of the anonymity of social media and its facilitation of instant connections between criminals, victims, and law enforcement.
+Importantly, these narratives reflect how the crime genre both exploits and reassures a public obsessed with systemic problems, from #MeToo to the rising domestic noir, from police brutality to the Black Lives Matter movement, from COVID-19 to the January 6th insurrection in Washington.

 Alek completed his BA in English Studies at Nipissing University and went on to complete his MA at Wilfrid Laurier University in English and Film Studies, where he remains today.